reminia/notion2ghost/README.md

 # Setup

 Refer to the .sample.env file to set up env variables for notion, ghost and cloudinary.
-Don't forget to set `NODE_ENV` var to **production**.

 # Usage